scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 scripts, which requires all potential users to install and configure the relevant stack of DevOps tools.
 There are, however, free services for distributing images for particular tools (e.g., the Docker index), and services like Amazon can host AMIs for pennies a month.
-(For example, if starting from an existing – and thus free – EBS-backed AMI, one need only save a snapshot, with charges only for the differences from the base AMI.
-So, if one installs one GB of extra tools onto a standard EBS-backed Ubuntu server AMI, one needs to pay the (currently) <$0.1 / GB-month to store that snapshot.)
+(For example, building on a free, existing EBS-backed AMI, one need only save a snapshot, with charges only for *changes* from the base AMI.
+One GB of extra tools onto a standard EBS-backed Ubuntu server AMI, currently costs <$0.1 / GB-month to store.)
 We strongly recommend
 distributing a binary along with the recipe for any environment that includes novices in its audience.